 - 0x00 End of index.
 Special type to denote the end of an index. - 0x01 Start of resource entry.
 Signals the beginning of a new resource.
 From a specification standpoint this isn't strictly required.
-But it helps ensure parser state. - 0x02 Previously held the resource flavor.
-This field is deprecated in version 2 in favor of the individual fields expressing presence of a resource type.
-(See fields starting at 0x16.) - 0xff End of resource entry.
+But it helps ensure parser state. - 0x02 Resource flavor.
+Declares the type of resource this entry represents.
+A u8 defining the resource flavor immediately follows this byte.
+See the section below for valid resource flavors. - This field is deprecated in version 2 in favor of the individual fields expressing presence of a resource type.
+(See fields starting at 0×16 .) - Oxff End of resource entry.
 The next encountered u8 in the index should be an end of index or start of resource marker. - 0x03 Resource name.
 A u16 denoting the length in bytes of the resource name immediately follows this byte.
 The resource name must be valid UTF-8. - 0x04 Package flag.
 If encountered, the resource is identified as a Python package. - 0x05 Namespace package flag.
 If encountered, the resource is identified as a Python namespace package. - 0x06 In-memory Python module source code.
 A u32 denoting the length in bytes of the module's source code immediately follows this byte. - 0x07 In-memory Python module bytecode.
 A u32 denoting the length in bytes of the module's bytecode immediately follows this byte. - 0x08 In-memory Python module optimized level 1 bytecode.
 A u32 denoting the length in bytes of the module's optimization level 1 bytecode immediately follows this byte. - 0x09 In-memory Python module optimized level 2 bytecode.
 Same as previous, except for bytecode optimization level 2. - 0x0a In-memory Python extension module shared library.
 A u32 denoting the length in bytes of the extension module's machine code immediately follows this byte. - 0x0b In-memory Python resources data.
 If encountered, the module/package contains non-module resources files and the number of resources is contained in a u32 that immediately follows.
-Following this u32 is an array of (u16, u64) denoting the resource name and payload size for each resource in this package. - 0x0c In-memory Python distribution resource.
+Following this u32 is an array of (u16, u64) denoting the resource name and payload size for each resource in this package. - OxOc In-memory Python distribution resource.
 Defines resources accessed from importlib.metadata APIs.
 If encountered, the module/package contains distribution metadata describing the package.
-The number of files being described is contained in a u32 that immediately follows this byte.
-Following this u32 is an array of (u16, u64) denoting the distribution file name and payload size for each virtual file in this distribution. - 0x0d In-memory shared library.
-If set, this resource is a shared library and not a Python module.
-The resource name field is the name of this shared library, with file extension (as it would appear in a dynamic binary's loader metadata to indicate a library dependency).
-A u64 denoting the length in bytes of the shared library data follows.
-This shared library should be loaded from memory. - Ox0e Shared library dependency names.
-This field indicates the names of shared libraries that this entity depends on.
-The number of library names is contained in a u16 that immediately follows this byte.
-Following this u16 is an array of u16 denoting the length of the library name for each shared library dependency.
-Each described shared library dependency may or may not be described by other entries in this data structure.
+The number of files